 More Than One Way

 There are many ways you can create an amazing end-of-the-year slideshow.
 I am going to share with you a few ways I can do this on a PC.
 I do not own a mac, but I know many teachers who do and LOVE iMovie.
 If you are a Mac user, don’t overlook that option, even though I am not able to highlight it.

 I have used Movie Maker for years and years.
 It is my favorite way to make a digital slideshow because it contains features that make your movie pop.
 Sadly, it is not as easy to get Movie Maker as it was before.
 I have read that you can grab Movie Maker for Windows 10 here.

 The free version is good.
-BUT if you buy the paid version, I grabbed mine for $10, you can save work as you go and edit.
-Since I was use to Movie Maker, this was a win for me.
+But if you buy the paid version, I grabbed mine for $10, you can save work as you go and edit.
+Since I was used to Movie Maker, this was a win for me.
 I also LOVE how easy it is to add music to your movie.

-PowerPoint is a great way to make an end of the year slideshow.
-Here are a few tips and tricks for creating your classroom movie is this format.
+PowerPoint is a great way to make an end-of-the-year slideshow.
+Here are a few tips and tricks for creating your classroom movie in this format.

 - Start with a new slideshow.
 Make sure to adjust the SIZE of the session to your desired size.
 I adjust mine to a standard paper size, 11 by 8.5.

 - Get the flow of your movie together.
 I sequence my movie by the months of the year and learning events in the classroom.